 - Under Federal law, only your FAA has the authority to decide whether or not you must provide parental information on your FAFSA.

-- You will have to provide documentation to verify your situation.
+- Your FAA may ask you to provide documentation to verify your situation.
 Gather as much written evidence of your situation as you can.
 Written evidence may include court or law enforcement documents, letters from a clergy member, school counselor or social worker, and/or any other relevant data that explains your special circumstance.

-- After reviewing your circumstances carefully, your FAA will decide if you must provide parental information or if your circumstances allow you to proceed without providing parental data.
-Your FAA’s decision is final and cannot be appealed to Federal Student Aid.
+- After carefully reviewing your circumstances, your FAA will decide if you must provide parental information or if your circumstances allow you to proceed without providing parental data.